lovasoa/marshmallow_dataclass/README.md

 ### Custom NewType declarations

+> This feature is currently only available
+> in the latest pre-release, `6.1.0rc1`.
+> Please try it, and open an issue if you have
+> some feedback to give about it.

 This library exports a `NewType` function to create new python types with a custom (de)serialization logic.